-You’ll have to find a way to host your site first.
+You’ll have to find a way to figure out your web hosting first.
 We’ve written a guide on how to get started with website hosting, so check it out and explore your options.

 WordPress has tens of thousands of plugins, which will enable you to pack your site with features.
 But it’ll cost you – as will your domain name.

-You can end up spending lots of time and money on a WordPress website, depending on how feature-heavy you want it to be.
+You can end up spending lots of time and money building a good website powered by WordPress, depending on how feature-heavy you want it to be.

 If you have a tight budget and want to see costs upfront, this option will suit you.
 Website building platforms offer monthly or yearly plans that typically start from under $10.

-All the coding is done for you and your site will be hosted and secured.
+All the coding is done for you and hosting and security are also taken care of.
 You’ll get loads of professionally-designed templates which you can customize for your brand.

-Look out for website builders that will equip you for business life: Zyro gives all site owners SSL certificates and SEO-friendly websites as standard.
+Look out for website builders that will equip you for business life: Zyro gives clients SSL certificates and SEO-friendly websites as standard.